Ten reasons to take a guided tour at least once in life

 An organised tour is less time consuming

-Taking part to a guided tour, with a tour leader, is an easy way to explore a country for those who don’t have a lot of time for their holidays and want to maximise the days available, and also for those who don’t really have a lot of time to sit and plan their travels.
+Taking part in small group travel, with a tour leader, is an easy way to explore a country for those who don’t have a lot of time for their holidays and want to maximise the days available, and also for those who don’t really have a lot of time to sit and plan their travels.
 I don’t have to search for hotels, flights, buses and connections and to go through the sometimes boring process of comparing prices, reading reviews, and making reservations: someone else is doing that for me.
 Unless one is an avid and particularly curious reader with a passion for guide books, one doesn’t even have to buy one: it won’t really be needed.

 Tour operators are knowledgeable and professional